Internet Accuracy ProjectInternet Accuracy Project

 He had a lifelong fondness for wine, would burst into song at the drop of a hat, enjoyed hiking, horseback riding, and a good cigar.

-For more information on this historian, visit our biographical profile of William H. Prescott
+For source data, or more information about this historian, visit our biographical profile of William H. Prescott

 Hobbies of Christopher Reeve